quicwg/base-drafts/draft-ietf-quic-transport.md

 Network devices that corrupt or apply non-standard ECN markings might result in reduced throughput or other undesirable side-effects.
 To reduce this risk, an endpoint uses the following steps to verify the counts it receives in an ACK frame.
-Note that the counts MUST NOT be verified if the ACK frame does not increase the largest received packet number at the endpoint.
+Counts MUST NOT be verified if the ACK frame does not increase the largest received packet number at the endpoint.

-* The total increase in ECT(0), ECT(1), and CE counts MUST be no smaller than the total number of QUIC packets newly acknowledged in this ACK frame.
+* The total increase in ECT(0), ECT(1), and CE counts MUST be no smaller than the total number of QUIC packets sent with an ECT codepoint that are newly acknowledged in this ACK frame.
 This step detects any network remarking from ECT(0), ECT(1), or CE codepoints to Not-ECT.

 * Any increase in either ECT(0) or ECT(1) counts, plus any increase in the CE count, MUST be no smaller than the number of packets sent with the